 Marketing is about telling your target market about your small business.
 The definition of sales is to make people buy from you directly and with little to no delay.
 Direct marketing for small business is where both these techniques come together.
+Sounds like a no brainer, doesn’t it?
 But there are pros and cons you should consider first.

 What is direct marketing?